How to Value an NSR: Calculating Fair Market Value for a Net Smelter Return (NSR) or Net Profit Interest (NPI) Mining Royalty

 As it concerns net profit interest royalties, these royalties require extensive due diligence in order to determine the likely free cash flow.
 In a net profit interest royalty, certain operating expenses must first be paid.
 As such, one should look closely at the terms of the royalty to gain an appropriate understanding as to what the free cash flow (or profit) from a given mining operation is likely to be.
 Underestimating expenses or failing to include a cost otherwise deducted before profits on royalty can have a dramatic impact on the calculation of a net present value.

 Ultimately, royalty companies, like all mining companies, have their assets valued based upon the future cash flows that they can produce.
-Consequently, existing NSR royalty holders and NPI royalty owners need to adopt common valuation metrics and techniques in order to generate a royalty value that is reasonable in the context of a marketplace.
+Consequently, existing NSR royalty holders and NPI royalty holders need to adopt common valuation metrics and techniques in order to generate a royalty value that is reasonable in the context of a marketplace.
 If a royalty is valued at $10 million using these metrics, an existing holder can always re-allocate that capital to mining equities or earlier-stage royalties thus keeping exploration and cash flow exposure to a given investment theme, e.g. gold, silver or copper.
 In this regard, the fair market valuation of royalties will reflect, to some extent, the valuation of the mining company operating the mine to which the NSR applies.

 Gold Royalties Corporation works extensively with mining companies and prospectors to assist them in monetizing royalties and can assist with the fair market determination of royalty values involving gold, silver, platinum, palladium, copper, zinc, lead and many other metals.